Economy monetization

 The Economy monetization is a metric of the national economy, reflecting its saturation with liquid assets.
 The level of monetization is determined both by the development of the national financial system and by the whole economy.
 The monetization of economy also determines the freedom of capital movement.
 Long time ago scientists recognized the important role played by the money supply.
 Nevertheless, only approximately 50 years ago did Milton Friedman convincingly prove that change in the money quantity might have a very serious effect on the GDP.
 The monetization is especially important in low- to middle-income countries in which it is substantially correlated with the per-capita GDP and real interest rates.
 This fact suggests that supporting an upward monetization trend can be an important policy objective for governments.

 The reverse concept is called economy demonetization.

 Monetization coefficient

 The monetization coefficient (or ratio) of the economy is an indicator that is equal to the ratio of the money supply aggregate M2 to the gross domestic product (GDP)—both nominated in current prices.
-The coeffitient reflects the proportion of the total of goods and services of an economy that is monetized—being actually paid for in money by the purchaser—to substitute bartering.
+The coefficient reflects the proportion of the total of goods and services of an economy that is monetized—being actually paid for in money by the purchaser—to substitute bartering.
 This is one of the most important characteristics of the level and course of economic development.
 The ratio can be as low as 10–20% for the emerging economies and as high as 100%+ for the developed countries.